Chasing Colors

-"Chasing Colors" is a song by American DJs and Marshmello and Ookay featuring American singer Noah Cyrus.
-It was written and produced by the former two with additional writing credits going to Skyler Stonestree and Chase Duddy and released on 24 February 2017 via Marshmello's label Joytime Collective.
+"Chasing Colors" is a song by American DJs Marshmello and Ookay featuring American singer Noah Cyrus.
+It was written and produced by the former two with additional writing credits going to Skyler Stonestreet and Chase Duddy and released on February 24, 2017 via Marshmello's label Joytime Collective.

 Background

 The song was previously leaked by fans on SoundCloud, YouTube and Reddit as a WAV file.
 It featured the vocals of the song's co-writer, Skyler Stonestreet, and was previously dubbed "Living High".
 Marshmello said via his Facebook page that the track's release was actually brought forward due to the track leaking online.
 He stated: "When you leak an artists unreleased music you mess up all plans for that song.
 It's really not cool and is the reason why we decided to change things up."

 Composition

 It features a 'cacophony of vocaloids' and big room synths alongside Cyrus' vocals.